Satya (1998 film): Legacy

 Satya is considered a modern masterpiece by several critics, and one of the best films of the 1990s.
 It has achieved cult status, and is cited as one of the best Indian gangster films for its realistic portrayal of violence; "paving the way" for future gangster films.
 Reviewing Varma's 2008 film, Contract, critic Rajeev Masand called Satya one of the most influential films of the past ten years.
 The film introduced a new genre, a variation of film noir which has been called "Mumbai noir".
 Satya was a breakthrough film for Manoj Bajpayee.
 Kay Kay Menon credited his role as a turning point for other method actors: "If it were not for Manoj's brilliant performance in Satya, actors like Irrfan and me might still be waiting to be accepted.
 Manoj opened the doors for us."
 His performance as Bhiku Mhatre (with his line, "Mumbai ka king kaun?
 Bhiku Mhatre"; "Who is king of Mumbai?
 Bhiku Mhatre") is considered one of the most memorable in Hindi cinema.
 Filmmaker Karan Johar placed Satya in his list of the 11 films that changed Bollywood forever, calling it "quite simply the mother of all underworld films."

+Ram Gopal Varma said that every character in the film was based on "someone he met or heard of".
 Music director and composer Vishal Bhardwaj named his studio Satya Studio, after the film.
-Satya also gave 24-year-old writer Anurag Kashyap his Bollywood break: "I learnt everything to do with films while working with [Varma] on [Satya] and I still reflect in my movies what I learnt during the making of [the film]."
+Satya also gave 24-year-old screenwriter Anurag Kashyap his Bollywood break: "I learnt everything to do with films while working with [Varma] on [Satya] and I still reflect in my movies what I learnt during the making of [the film]."
 Meghna Gulzar said that in the song "Kallu Mama", she could smell the beer on the character's breath.
 The film also propelled the career of editor Apurva Asrani, since it was his first.
 Reviewing Satya 2, critic Paloma Sharma wrote: "Satya 2 is as bad as Satya was good".
 Satya is also credited for a trend toward Hindi films with no stars, high concepts and low budgets.
 After seeing the film, Shah Rukh Khan told Chakravathy that if "you want to ruin this film, you should replace yourself with me in it".
 Amitabh Bachchan called Kashyap with praise.
 British director Danny Boyle cited Satya as an inspiration for his 2008 Academy Award-winning Slumdog Millionaire.
 Satya's "slick, often mesmerizing" portrayal of the Mumbai underworld, which included gritty, realistic "brutality and urban violence," influenced Boyle's depiction of the Mumbai underworld.

 Satya was on IBN Live's 2013 list of the 100 greatest Indian films of all time, in the 100 Filmfare Days series and on the "70 iconic movies of independent India" list.
 It was mentioned in Rachel Dwyer's 100 Bollywood Films (where she called it a "masterpiece"), and in critic and author Shubhra Gupta's 50 Films That Changed Bollywood, 1995-2015.

 In 2021, critic Uday Bhatia wrote a book titled Bullets Over Bombay: Satya and the Hindi Film Gangster about the making of the film.